Wichita Lineman: Cover versions

 Lyrics that are loose translations of, or inspired by, Webb's song have been written in at least two other languages: German and Finnish.

 A German language version written by Thomas Fritsch, "Der Draht in der Sonne" (English "The Wire In the Sun"), has also been covered by Katja Ebstein.

-Finnish singer Topi Sorsakoski recorded a Finnish version of the song on his album Yksinäisyys osa 2 in 1995.
+Finnish singer Topi Sorsakoski recorded a Finnish version of the song, titled Tie jatkuu äärettömiin ("The Road Goes On Forever"), on his album Yksinäisyys osa 2 in 1995.

 In popular culture

 The song was used in the opening and closing scenes of the Ozark season 2 episode, "Badger", to emphasize the setting and tone of the beginning and end of Darlene and Jacob Snell's romance.

-Ron Swanson (Nick Offerman) can be heard briefly singing the song in the season four episode of Parks and Recreation, "The Debate".

-Homer Simpson sings the song while mimicking hold music in The Simpsons 15th-season episode "Co-Dependents' Day".

-The KLF referenced the song in the title "Wichita Lineman Was a Song I Once Heard", on their 1990 ambient house concept album Chill Out.

-The Decemberists paid homage to the song on their album Picaresque in the song "The Engine Driver".

-In the Newsradio Season 2 episode "In Through the Out Door", Matthew (Andy Dick) bets Joe (Joe Rogan) that the next song on the radio will be a good one.
-When they flip the radio on, "Wichita Lineman" is playing.
-Matthew admits to losing the bet, while from the next room Dave (Dave Foley) wistfully remarks that he loves this song.
+The song appears in the 2013 film (and accompanying soundtrack) Alan Partridge: Alpha Papa.

-The track's fadeout was voiced over for many years by longtime English DJ Steve Wright to close his BBC Radio shows.
+The track's fadeout was voiced over for many years by English DJ Steve Wright to close his BBC Radio shows.